alfonsserra/agenda/README.md

 # Agenda

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.0.5.
+It shows an agenda inspired on the codepen: https://codepen.io/ahmedhosna95/pen/xjomGB

 ## Development server